denizyuret/Knet.jl/README.md

 ```

 We simply iterate over the input-output pairs in data, calculate the
-lossgradient for each example, and move the parameters in the opposite
+lossgradient for each example, and move the parameters in the negative
-direction with a step size determined by the learning rate `lr`.
+gradient direction with a step size determined by the learning rate
+`lr`.

 Let's train this model on the
 [Housing](https://archive.ics.uci.edu/ml/datasets/Housing) dataset